-- (a) to get a clear definition of the rights of several parties concerned with the ownership and operation of the various railroads now managed by the Palestine Railway Administration in and outside Palestine, and - (b) to arrange for transfer of the rights enjoyed by the Mandatory Power over the portion of the system that lies in Palestine to the Joint Economic Board.
-3. The staff employed by the Palestine Railways is predominantly Arab.
-In Transjordan and Sinai the staff employed is exclusively Arab.
+(a) to get a clear definition of the rights of several parties concerned with the ownership and operation of the various railroads now managed by the Palestine Railway Administration in and outside Palestine, and

+(b) to arrange for transfer of the rights enjoyed by the Mandatory Power over the portion of the system that lies in Palestine to the Joint Economic Board.

+The staff employed by the Palestine Railways is predominantly Arab.
+3. In Transjordan and Sinai the staff employed is exclusively Arab.
 Of the total of about 6,700 persons in regular employment on all the Palestine Railways' systems, approximately 1,250 are in Sinai and Transjordan leaving approximately 5,450 employed in Palestine, of whom just over 600, or 11 percent are Jews.
-In the salaried and monthly grades, where Jews are likely to be found, the proportion of employment is approximately 13.5 percept.
-It would appear from the Staff list of Palestine Government of 1 April 1947, that a very large percentage of the higher positions were filled by persona other than Jews and Arabs. - 4.
-In view of the possibility of British officers leaving Palestine Government Service on the termination of the Mandate and the unwillingness of Arabs, at least for a period, to serve the new organization it would appear, necessary for the Commission: - (a) to have, in advance of the date of the termination of the mandate, a list of officials who have expressed their desire to continue in service under the new regime, and - (b) to arrange for securing substitutes to fill the vacancies. - 5.
-As a result of various factors, the Railways in Palestine seem to be in a bad state financially.
-The net position on 31 March 1947, was as follows:
+In the salaried and monthly grades, where Jews are likely to be found, the proportion of employment is approximately 13.5 percent.
+It would appear from the Staff list of Palestine Government on 1 April 1947, that a very large percentage of the higher positions were filled by persons other than Jews and Arabs.
+4. In view of the possibility of British officers leaving Pelestine Government Service on the termination of the Mandate and the unwillingness of Arabs, at least for a period, to serve the new organization it would and the product of appear, necessary for the Commission: